Basic Illinois CPA CPE Requirements

 - Active duty military service

-- Extreme natural disasters (as determined by the Illinois Board)
+- Extreme natural disasters (further decided by the Illinois Board)

-- Extenuating circumstances which prevent members from completing continuing professional education requirements
+- Extenuating circumstances which prevent members from completing CPE (also up to Board determination)

 Article written by Braden Norwood